Will-Griffiths-Ireland/Memoria/README.md

 ![Icons on Black](./assets/docs/icons_onblack.png)

 Grey (#908e8ef4) is used to add some variation in the settings menu for example while staying neutral to the users preference of dark/light theme.
-Note the use of alpha transparency (#fffffff4) on the backgrounds colours.
+Note the use of alpha transparency (#fffffff4) on the modal background colours.
 This allow for both a sense of depth and also knocks down the vibrance of the white menus when the user has picked dark mode.

 ![Menu on White](./assets/docs/settingsmenu_on_white.webp)
 ![Menu on back](./assets/docs/settingsmenu_on_black.webp)

 The star of the game is the cards and I've done my best to create vibrant assets with depth and character.
 The core colors use gradients to give them a 3d element.